 William Mason Regional Park: This park is well-maintained.
 A perfect place if you’d like to celebrate birthday parties.
-For me, I made great use of the space and enjoyed my time doing my morning run.
-I like that the jogging paths are quiet and if you go early enough, it feels like you’re completely alone.
-The park has bbq spots, a lake, covered gazebos and a few ducks and turtles.
+This is one of my favorite jogging paths because it’s quiet.
+The earlier you go the better to avoid the crowds but, also it feels a lot like you’re all on your own.
+There are bbq spots, a lake, covered gazebos and a few ducks and turtles.
 Parking is around $3 weekdays and $5 on the weekends.

 Quail Hill Trail Head

 The ultimate serenity.
-You’ll like this place if you long for something quieter and if you’re into nature.
+You’ll like this place if you yearn for something quieter and being closer to nature.
 This is the place to be!

 We're loving how green things are around Southern California right now!
 Thanks to @micktographer for this awesome shot of the Quail Hill Trailhead in Irvine!
 Monday, temperatures will hover near 60 degrees with a possibility of scattered showers in L.A. and Orange counties, and also in the valleys, beaches and Inland Empire.
 Meteorologist @abc7briwinkler has your forecast through 7am on ABC7 and abc7.com/live.
 Share your weather photos using #abc7eyewitness!

-My go to jog trail.
-The lake stretches to the north side lined with trees and beautiful homes.
+My go-to place to jog.
+The lake stretches to the north sidelined with trees and beautiful homes.
 I can’t get enough of the view of the lake.

 Hicks Canyon Regional Trail